mbh95/ts-starter/README.md

 # ts-starter
 A TypeScript starter project for client-side apps with Webpack, Jest, and ESLint.

-If you aren't me then you can just fork this repo and start coding!
+# How-to
+Just click "Use this template" button on GitHub!

+# Old-fashioned way
-If you're me then follow these steps to add this repo as an Upstream remote:
+If you'd rather do this the old-fashioned way and add this repo as an upstream remote:

 1. Create a new repo at `<new-url>`
 1.  `git clone <new-url> <new-repo>`